 “We are dragging the bottom, but it’s the bottom” for industry sales in the region, Sergio Marchionne, chief executive officer of both Fiat and Chrysler, said today in an interview at the North American International Auto Show in Detroit.
 At the same time, “pricing is not great, and that continues to be the most troublesome part of the European market.”
 A revival in demand in the second six months of 2013 is “possible.”

-Marchionne is relying on Auburn Hills, Michigan-based Chrysler to offset losses at Fiat’s mass-market brands in Europe as he works to make those operations profitable before merging the two manufacturers.
-The Turin-based carmaker has forecast a 700 million-euro ($935 million) loss in the region in 2012, and the CEO has said Fiat will break even there in 2015 at earliest.
+Marchionne is relying on Auburn Hills, Michigan-based Chrysler to sustain group earnings as he works to make Fiat’s mass-market brands in Europe profitable before merging the two manufacturers.
+The Turin-based carmaker has forecast a 700 million-euro ($935 million) loss in 2012 in the region, where industrywide sales are at almost a two-decade low, and the CEO has said Fiat will break even there in 2015 at earliest.

 “The small-cars segment is going to be challenging, so life is going to remain tough for Fiat in 2013,” said Mike Tyndall, a London-based analyst at Barclays Plc.
 It will be “a year of transition, and in theory a year of spending,” for Fiat in Europe.

-The European car market is set to contract for a sixth consecutive year in 2013 after reaching the lowest in almost two decades last year, according to industry estimates.
-Marchionne told reporters at the Detroit show today that volume auto producers in Europe probably lost 5 billion euros in 2012.
+The European car market is set to contract for a sixth consecutive year in 2013 after reaching the lowest delivery figure since 1995 last year, according to trade-group estimates.
+Marchionne told reporters at the Detroit show today that volume auto producers together probably lost 5 billion euros in Europe in 2012, and companies need to find a “solution” to restore earnings in the region.

-Marchionne reiterated today that Fiat and Chrysler should combine into one company, in response to a question about buying the remaining 41.5 percent stake in the U.S. carmaker owned by the United Auto Workers Retiree Medical Benefits Trust.
+Marchionne reiterated that Fiat and Chrysler should combine into one company, in response to a question about buying the remaining 41.5 percent stake in the U.S. carmaker owned by the United Auto Workers Retiree Medical Benefits Trust, a health-insurance fund for former employees.

-“I understand their objective,” Marchionne said today.
+“I understand their objective,” Marchionne said.
 “They need to see the position monetized.
 If they want to do it through an IPO, we’ll do an IPO.”
+At the same time, the trust “is not a long-term shareholder,” he said.
+“They want cash.”

 To contact the reporters on this story: Tommaso Ebhardt in Detroit via firstname.lastname@example.org; Craig Trudell in Detroit via email@example.com